Mone Inami

 Mone Inami (稲見 萌寧, Inami Mone) (born 29 July 1999) is a Japanese professional golfer.
-She plays on the LPGA of Japan Tour where she has 12 wins.
+She plays on the LPGA of Japan Tour where she has 13 wins.

 Inami competed at the 2020 Summer Olympics.
 At those games, Inami shot a final round 65 and defeated Lydia Ko in a sudden-death playoff to win a silver medal in women's individual, on home soil.

 Professional wins

-LPGA of Japan Tour wins (12)
+LPGA of Japan Tour wins (13)

+Co-sanctioned by the LPGA Tour.

-Tournaments in bold denotes major tournaments in LPGA of Japan Tour.
+Tournaments in bold denotes major tournaments on the LPGA of Japan Tour.

+LPGA Tour wins (1)

+Co-sanctioned by the LPGA of Japan Tour.